 Since it was founded in 2006, The Animal Shelter of Texas County (TASTC) has successfully met numerous challenges head on.

-But the facility on Highway 17, a couple of miles east of Houston, is facing a new type of challenge that’s big and daunting.
-Instead of having to do with animals, it’s of the financial variety.
+But the facility on Highway 17, a couple of miles east of Houston, is facing a new type of challenge that’s big and daunting – and instead of having to do with animals, it’s of the financial variety.

-Following a recent reorganization, TASTC has a six-member board of directors dealing with debt and tax-related issues from past years that includes huge numbers.
+After a recent reorganization, TASTC has a six-member board who are dealing with debt and tax-related issues from past years that include surprisingly huge numbers.
 Much of the debt burden stems from the construction of the Bark Plaza Pet Hotel, an elaborate 7,400 square-foot boarding and grooming facility next to the shelter that opened in 2014 with the goal of producing revenue to fund the shelter’s operation.
 Meanwhile, the tax issues are a result of employee federal and state withholding not being paid for more than a year.

 According to board treasurer Debbie Lemon, TASTC’s financial obligations include a $320,000 real estate loan with Security Bank of the Ozarks, a personal loan of $100,000 that board members shared, a $52,000 bill with the IRS, $40,000 in credit card balances, a veterinarian bill of $20,000, leftover construction costs in the range of $20,000, vaccine bills of about $15,000 and $4,000 owed to the Missouri Department of Revenue.